 - Avenue City Preschool is a 9 month program - There must be at least 7 children enrolled in the program at all times with 20 children being the maximum enrolled. - Child must be able to use the bathroom without assistance. - Avenue City R-IX will provide enrollment applications.
-The application must be completely filled out and returned before admission to the program. - If necessary, there will be a waiting list kept in the order of when the completed enrollment forms were returned. - Applicants will be notified of acceptance or of an opening. - Developmental screenings will be used to evaluate growth of the children enrolled in the program; the children will be evaluated upon entering and exiting the program.
+The application must be completely filled out and returned before admission to the program. - If necessary, there will be a waiting list kept in the order of when the completed enrollment forms were returned. - Applicants will be notified of acceptance or of an opening.

+- Developmental screenings will be used to evaluate growth of the children enrolled in the program; the children will be evaluated upon entering and exiting the program.
 Classroom observations and sample work will also be used to evaluate growth. - Progress Reports will be sent home on a quarterly basis.
 A Parent/Teacher conference will be scheduled at the end of the first quarter.
-Additional conferences may be scheduled if needed. - Weekly newsletters will be sent home informing parents of activities.

-- Parent information will be posted outside the classroom on the parent bulletin board. - Your child's blanket and snuggly will be sent home periodically for washing.
+Additional conferences may be scheduled if needed. - Your child's blanket and snuggly will be sent home periodically for washing.
 Please return it the following school day. - Fire, tornado, earthquake and intruder drills will be done periodically.